thomastibin/ReactJS-ExpressJS-MySQL/README.md

 # ReactJS-ExpressJS-MySQL
-Sample insertion from reactjs into a table in Mysql
+Sample insertion from ReactJS into a table in MySQL The package contain server(backend) and client
+Install package-config in both
+Run the server using the command npm run devStart
+Run client in another terminal using npm start
+Lets take the sign in page